wp-plugins/shardb/readme.txt

 1. Site admin blogs screen showing dataset / partition for each blog.

 == Changelog ==

+= 2.7.7 =
+* Fixed button URLs in the migration screen.
+* Test with WP 3.6

 = 2.7.6 =
 * Fixed notices issued by PHP 5.4.